dan2097/opsin/README.md

 NOTE: (Std)InChI cannot be generated for polymers or radicals generated in combination with the wildcardRadicals option

 ### Availability
-OPSIN is available as a standalone JAR from Bitbucket, <http://bitbucket.org/dan2097/opsin/downloads>
+OPSIN is available as a standalone JAR from GitHub, <https://github.com/dan2097/opsin/releases>
 `opsin-2.4.0-jar-with-dependencies.jar` can be executed as a commandline application or added to the classpath for library usage.
 OPSIN is also available from the Maven Central Repository for users of Apache Maven.